libdebug/libdebug/docs/quality_of_life/symbols.md

     d.symbols.filter(value: int | str) -> SymbolList[Symbol]
     ```

 Given a symbol name or address, this function returns a [SymbolList](../../from_pydoc/generated/data/symbol_list/).
+The list will conta

 [Symbol](../../from_pydoc/generated/data/symbol/) objects contain the following attributes: